an artist-led initiative that uses mobility both as a medium and method

-itinerant art space for art workers
+itinerant art initiative for art workers and unintended public

 Who We Are